-Australia has long been hailed as the epicenter of the BBQ.
-Unfortunately I feel that the title is under threat from our Asian counterparts, especially countries like Thailand.
-With just as much fresh local seafood and drastically reduced labour cost, the beach side BBQ in the Gulf of Thailand is a sight to behold.
-Before you think I am not comparing apples with apples don’t forget that I spent over 6 year in Port Douglas which is one of Australia’s premier tropical beach destinations.
+Australia has long been hailed as the epicenter of the BBQ. unfortunately, I feel that the title is under threat from our Asian counterparts, especially countries like Thailand.
+With just as much fresh local seafood and drastically reduced labour cost, the beachside BBQ in the Gulf of Thailand is a sight to behold.
+Before you think I am not comparing apples with apples don’t forget that I spent over 6 years in Port Douglas which is one of Australia’s premier tropical beach destinations.

 The balance needs to be there but while the Thai’s tend to be too lax we are far too rigid in our approach of stopping all access to the beach.
 No cold sunset beers on Four Mile Beach without breaking the law!
 Crazy, right?

-Certainly it is one of my favourite ways to spend the evening with the family.
-The only trouble is working out which BBQ to choose for the nights meal.
+Certainly, it is one of my favourite ways to spend the evening with my family.
+The only trouble is working out which BBQ to choose for the night’s meal.
 What’s your favourite BBQ?